tomato42/tls13-spec/draft-ietf-tls-tls13.md

 not_before
 : The earliest time that the parameters are valid, expressed in seconds since the UNIX epoch.
+If this value is 0, then the parameters are only valid for this connection.

 not_after
 : The last time that the parameters are valid, expressed in seconds since the UNIX epoch.
+If this value is 0, then the parameters are only valid for this connection.

 group
 : The group for the long-term DH key that is being established